Not-D4rkCipherX/Boinkers/README.md

 ```

 ## Cookies: how to get Query id=>
-- Watch This Tutorial To Get your Query id:
+- Watch This Tutorial To learn how Get your Query id:
-- Insert your account details in ``data.txt``,
+- Insert your query id in ``data.txt``,

 ```bash
 nano data.txt